 The magazine of the rifle has 25 shots and his reload time is super short at 1.5 seconds, allowing him to constantly deal damage to anyone and anything on the battlefield.
 The main thing to keep in mind when trying to master his primary fire is that the spread increases the longer you hold down the trigger.
 This means that Soldier is only pinpoint-accurate in short bursts of three bullets, and will become most inaccurate at nine shots and onward.

 Learning the cadence of Soldier: 76’s hitscan accuracy, on top of landing headshots, is the key to maximizing his damage potential.
 Most importantly, however, is positioning.
 A Soldier player who masters the high ground or keeps his distance while chipping away at his foes can turn a game around very quickly.
 The reason high ground is so important is that it gives Soldier: 76 a two-fold advantage.
 First, he’ll be able to land headshots easier because the head hitbox will be the most exposed part of his enemies.
 Second, many heroes in Overwatch don’t have vertical mobility, and that means Soldier: 76 can rain bullets down with relative safety.

 While the Heavy Pulse Rifle is Soldier: 76’s bread and butter, the entirety of his kit is what makes him such a threat in a variety of situations.

 Soldier’s alternate fire is his Helix Rockets, a linear splash projectile that launches three tiny rockets out of his rifle in a single burst.
-The attack has a two-meter area of effect, and it does 40 damage on a direct hit with 80 damage from the splash, for a potential of 120 total damage.
+The attack has a three-meter area of effect, and it does 40 damage on a direct hit with 80 damage from the splash, for a potential of 120 total damage.